-If you are interested in working with me during your 4th-year project, please contact me at firstname.lastname@example.org, and please make sure to include the following information for all prospective group members:
+If you are interested in working with me during your 4th-year project, please contact me at firstname.lastname@example.org, and please make sure to include the following information (for all prospective group members):

 - A resume or CV showing both academic and industry experience;

-- A brief statement of interest detailing which project(s) you are interested in working on, and what you hope to gain from this experience (e.g. research experience, collaboration with industry or other departments, developing a particular skill, etc.).
+- A brief statement of interest detailing which project(s) you are interested in working on and what you hope to gain from this experience (e.g. research experience, collaboration with other departments, developing a particular skill, etc.).
 Please keep it to a maximum of 1 page.

 - What extracurricular activities are you involved with and why?

 Do not forget to visit the SYSC4907/4917 course website for all information related to the course, including a list of currently available projects.
 Please also note that groups should have between 2 to max 6 students.
 I am open to supervising mixed groups with students from Biomed, CSE, EE, and/or SE.

 *If you have your own idea for a project and would like me to supervise you and your group, please send me an email to schedule a meeting to discuss it.

 1 – Re-designing and improving a low-cost 3D-bioprinter [Tissue Engineering]

 Description: Who would think that one day we would be printing biological tissues in the same way we transfer ink to paper?
 Although this sentence oversimplifies a complex process, 3D bioprinting is one of the most promising technologies of the 21st century.
 3D models and related organ-on-a-chip technologies represent powerful new tools in biomedical research, and 3D bioprinting has been a major driver of innovation in medicine.
 In this project, students will face the challenge of building, testing and optimizing a low-cost 3D bioprinter.
 Creativity will be fundamental to achieving success.